Lorp/fit-to-width/README.md

 * [Fitty](https://www.npmjs.com/package/fitty) by [Bram Stein](https://github.com/bramstein).

-* [typeset](https://github.com/bramstein/typeset), by [Bram Stein](https://github.com/bramstein), the TeX line breaking algorithm in JavaScript.
-This scales each line by a different amount to reduce whitespace caused by justification.
+* [typeset](https://github.com/bramstein/typeset) by [Bram Stein](https://github.com/bramstein), the TeX line breaking algorithm in JavaScript.
+This scales each line horizontally by a different amount to reduce whitespace caused by justification.